KPR-MAN/Adb-Helper/README.md

 *   **PowerShell Script Execution Policy:** If the `.ps1` script won't run on Windows, see the note in the [How to Use](#user-content-using-the-script-%EF%B8%8F) section about `Set-ExecutionPolicy`. *(Self-correction: Need to update this link too)*
 *   **GUI "Start Shell":** Tries to open `adb shell` in a new, separate terminal window.
 Behavior might vary by OS.
 *   **Stopping `logcat`:** Use the "Stop Logcat" button (GUI) or press `Ctrl+C` (Script).
-*   If the Gui can't open or crashes: Make sure the Adb Helper (GUI).py and icon.png are in one folder
+*   If the Gui can't open or crashes: Make sure the icon.png are in the assets folder.

 ---